dallascaley/Confra/README.md

 | SSH private key for Ansible | Terraform or manual | Output private_key_pem if generated, or reference a file manually |

 Let me know if you want a full working example (Terraform + Ansible).

+Final updates...
+(9-1-2025)

+I pretty much have it working at the moment.
+I had to change a couple of things.
+Here is how it works

+1) In the Minfra repo, build the infrastructure:

+   terraform init
+   terraform apply

+2) Get into wsl by opening a terminal

+   wsl

+3) go to the correct directory (this is my directory yours may be different)

+   cd /mnt/c/Users/dalla/Repo/Confra

+4) Run the playbook

+   ansible-playbook -i inventory/production playboos/setup.yml